sotte/colemak_wide_xkb/README.rst

 Layout
 ======

 There are several 'wide' mods out there.
-So I just picked one I liked.
-Feel free do edit and contribute.
+Feel free to edit and contribute.
 See the first link in the link section for more information.

 ::